ACM40960/project-YeswanthKaki/README.md

      - **Install tensor flow**  (preferable version  > 2.6)
         `pip install tensor flow`
         note: If tensorflow is already available update tensor flow using the command `pip install --upgrade tensorflow --user`

+Note: These can also be installed in Jupyter notebook

 **Install python packages**